-This Sampling and Analysis Plan (SAP) has been prepared on behalf of the City of South Bend Brownfields Coalition (Coalition) by Symbiont, Science, Engineering and Construction, Inc. (Symbiont) and Heartland Environmental Associates, Inc. (Heartland) for a field investigation to be performed as part of a Phase II Environmental Site Assessment (ESA) at 204 Roosevelt Road, Walkerton, Indiana (referred to as the "Site" or the "property") (Figure 1).
-The Coalitions United States Environmental Protection Agency (USEPA) Community-Wide Brownfield Assessment Grant funds will be used to conduct assessment activities at the Site.
+This Sampling and Analysis Plan (SAP) has been prepared on behalf of the City of South Bend Brownfields Coalition (Coalition) by Symbiont, Science, Engineering and Construction, Inc. (Symbiont) and Heartland Environmental Associates, Inc. (Heartland) for a Phase II Environmental Site Assessment (ESA) to be performed at 214 West Patterson Street, Lakeville, Indiana (referred to as the "Site" or the "property") (Figure 1).
+The Coalitions United States Environmental Protection Agency (EPA) Community-Wide Brownfield Assessment Grant funds will be used to conduct assessment activities at the Site.